ayushgagarwal/Graduate-admission-data-set/README.md

 Data set - https://www.kaggle.com/mohansacharya/graduate-admissions

-Most of the checks on the data were done directly through excel.
+Most of the data cleaning checks on the data were done directly through excel.
 It wasn't a huge challenge as the data set wasn't that big.
 I just had to change the column name of Serial No. , LOR and Chance of Admit.
 Also, I made sure that Seriol No had been numbered correctly from 1 to 500.

 I took a non traditional way of analysing the data - I did it using Tableau.